.jpg)

 Julian Habermann wurde 1993 in Freising geboren und war Mitglied der Regensburger Domspatzen.
 Er studierte an der Hochschule für Musik Würzburg bei Christian Elsner und an der Musikhochschule Frankfurt bei Hedwig Fassbender und Thilo Dahlmann.
 Seit 2021 arbeitet der Künstler mit Lioba Braun.

-Mit Beginn der Spielzeit 2024/25 wird Julian Habermann mit einem Teilspielzeitvertrag an das Mainfranken Theater Würzburg gehen.
-Er wird dort die Partie des Albert in Paul Abrahams MÄRCHEN IM GRAND HOTEL sowie die Partie des Andres in Alban Bergs WOZZECK übernehmen.
+In der Spielzeit 2024/25 war Julian Habermann mit einem Teilspielzeitvertrag am Mainfranken Theater Würzburg engagiert.
+Dort übernahm er die Partie des Albert in Paul Abrahams MÄRCHEN IM GRAND HOTEL sowie die Partie des Andres in Alban Bergs WOZZECK.

 Julian Habermann was born in Freising in 1993 and was a member of the Regensburger Domspatzen.
 He studied at the Hochschule für Musik Würzburg with Christian Elsner and at the Musikhochschule Frankfurt with Hedwig Fassbender and Thilo Dahlmann.
 The artist has been working with Lioba Braun since 2021.

-Starting the 2024/25 season, Julian Habermann will join the Mainfranken Theatre Würzburg on a part-time contract.
-There, he will take over the role of Albert in Paul Abraham's MÄRCHEN IM GRAND HOTEL and the role of Andres in Alban Berg's WOZZECK.
+During the 2024 / 25 season, Julian Habermann joined the Mainfranken Theatre Würzburg on a part-time contract.
+There, he took over the role of Albert in Paul Abraham's MÄRCHEN IM GRAND HOTEL and the role of Andres in Alban Berg's WOZZECK.

 About